chenlily/closest-pair/README.md

 The scheduler accepts a text file as command-line parameter to create a vector of points to calculate the minimum distance.

--Reads in the file and initializes a point vector -Split each vector into two halves until it is 2 or fewer elements.
+*Reads in the file and initializes a point vector *Split each vector into two halves until it is 2 or fewer elements.
 On each split, create a SplitInfo object representing the split and insert it into the parentMap
--Until parentMap is empty, launch a combiner task to calculate the minDistance on splitInfo objects that minimum distances calculated on the left and right sides.
+*Until parentMap is empty, launch a combiner task to calculate the minDistance on splitInfo objects that minimum distances calculated on the left and right sides.
 Update splitInfo's parent through parentMap.
--Print the final minDistance through stdout
+*Print the final minDistance through stdout

 ### Combiner Executor